stefanospinellii/how-fast-will-your-running-shoes-sell/readme.md

 ## Dataset

-A synthetic dataset containing approximately 5,000 running shoe listings was created.
+A synthetic dataset containing 5,000 running shoe listings was created.

 A real dataset would have been preferable, but publicly available marketplace datasets typically contain product information and prices without providing the actual time elapsed between listing publication and sale.